CURO: Curriculum Learning for Relative Overgeneralization: Background and Related Work

 \subsection{Relative Overgeneralization}

-In deep MARL, there are only a sparse number of existing works that explicitly address the relative overgeneralization (RO) problem.
-One example is the multi-agent soft $Q$-learning method proposed by~\citet{wei2018multiagent}, which extends soft $Q$-learning~\cite{haarnoja2017reinforcement} to multi-agent settings using the CTDE paradigm.
+In deep MARL, there are only few existing works that focus on addressing relative overgeneralization (RO).
+One example is the multi-agent soft $Q$-learning method proposed by~\citeauthor{wei2018multiagent}~\citeyearpar{wei2018multiagent}, which extends soft $Q$-learning~\citep{haarnoja2017reinforcement} to multi-agent settings using the CTDE paradigm.
+Another example is NUI-DDQN~\citep{palmer2019negative}, which identifies and discards episodes yielding cumulative rewards outside the range of expanding intervals.
+By doing this, NUI-DDQN reduces the noise introduced by the large punishments resulting from miscoordination and improves the accuracy of the estimated utility values.
 However, multi-agent soft $Q$-learning is only evaluated in simple single state games.
-It is not clear whether it can perform well in sequential continuous games or more complex cooperative tasks.
-In addition, it cannot scale well to multi-agent systems with a large number of agents and/or actions.
+It models the joint action of all the agents, which grows exponentially with the number of agents.
+NUI-DDQN is an independent learning method, which cannot explicitly represent complex interactions between the agents and may not converge.
+Both methods do not scale well to challenging cooperative tasks with a large number of agents and/or actions.

-~\citet{peng2021facmac} recently employ value function factorization in the multi-agent actor-critic framework to learn decentralized policies with a centralized but factored critic.
-In contrast to value-based approaches such as VDN and QMIX, adopting value function factorization in an actor-critic framework allows for the direct use of a nonmonotonic value function factorization with full representational capacity.
-It also enables scalable learning of a centralized critic, leading to better performance in cooperative tasks with a larger number of agents and/or actions.
-Their work shows that, when using a nonmonotonic value function factorization, their multi-agent actor-critic approach can overcome RO to some extent and solve some cooperative tasks that cannot be solved using monotonic value function factorization.
-However, it can still fail to solve cooperative tasks that exhibit \textit{strong} RO.
+More recent deep value-based MARL methods, such as WQMIX~\citep{rashid2020weighted} and QPLEX~\citep{wang2021qplex} can overcome RO to some extent.
+WQMIX introduces a weighting scheme to place more importance on the better joint actions to learn a richer class of joint action-value functions.
+QPLEX can represent all possible classes of joint action-value functions by leveraging the dueling network architecture.
+While both WQMIX and QPLEX have demonstrated some success in overcoming RO, we empirically find that they can still fail to solve cooperative tasks that exhibit strong RO.
 We still lack reliable and scalable MARL methods for tackling RO.